kalviumcommunity/FocusRoom/collaboration.md

 - Understood how to design and manage **protected routes** for secure navigation.
 - Gained experience in **real-time database integration** with Firebase Firestore.
 - Improved ability to **collaborate on LLDs** and adapt to changing requirements.
+- Learnt how unique code based rooms are created.

 ---